phalbert/k8s-on-hypriot/setup/README.md

 ## Pre-reqs:

-* This was done using a cluster of 4 RPi 3 B+
+* This was done using a cluster of 4 * RPi 4 4GB
 * All Pi's are connected via a local ethernet switch on a 10.0.0.0/24 LAN
 * The master node connects to the outside world on WiFi, and provides NAT for the the rest of the cluster.